hellochef-me/mobile-app-challenge/README.md

     - Name (ascending & descending)
     - Date (ascending & descending)
     - Relevance (ascending & descending)
-6. List pagination:
+6. List pagination or infinite scroll:
     - A size drop-down with appropriate options e.g. 10, 20, 50, 100, 200
-    - Page number selections
+    - Page number selections]

+7. Should have a pull to refresh function that would also keep all the filters and sorts selected
+8. When I reopen the app I want to keep all the choices and results that I have made

-### Event Details Page
+### Event Details Screen

 1. This page shows details of any event as identified by its `id`.
 2. The following details need to be displayed on this page: